How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Illinois Demand Promissory Note

-To complete a Demand Promissory Note in Illinois, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 9% maximum for consumer loans under $25,000 in Illinois), the repayment terms, and any collateral details if applicable.
+To complete a Demand Promissory Note in Illinois, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 9% legal rate; most business, corporate, and real-estate-secured loans may carry any agreed rate in writing. in Illinois), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Illinois requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Demand Promissory Note as a PDF.